The European Society

 In addition, a virtual attendance will be possible as follows:

-• Availability of pre-recorded talks of the morning sessions on Sunday, May 4, 2025 to Thursday, May 8, 2025 for registered (virtual) participants on May 4 where the course starts.
+• Availability of pre-recorded talks of the morning sessions from Sunday, May 10, 2026 to Thursday, May 14, 2026 for registered (virtual) participants.

 • Participants registered for the virtual edition will receive access to the pre-recordings via a dedicated link.